 Applications without these attachments will not be considered.

 Depending on the department, references or a writing sample may be requested.

 Ideal candidates will have completed their undergraduate studies, or have equivalent experience.
 Interns must be at least 21 years old by the start of the program.

 Internship applications for the 2020-21 Season are no longer being accepted.
 Applications for the 2021-22 Season will be open in December 2020.

 - Parking provided

-Due to the extensive nature of the internship, it is unlikely that an intern would be able to get a second job.
-However, there may be opportunities for part time employment in the Patron Services Department, depending on your schedule.
+Due to the extensive nature of the internship, as most departments require 40 hours a week, it is unlikely that an intern would be able to get a second job.
+However, there may be opportunities for overhire employment depending on your schedule, interests and skill level.

 - Complimentary tickets to all productions

 - Invitation to opening night performances and receptions

 - Strong community of staff and former interns